Content from Introduction

 Ambiguity

-Natural language is highly creative and often ambiguous, among many other complex traits.
-A sentence of the type “I saw a bat” may mean many things depending on who is hearing/saying it, where and when it is pronounced.
-The disambiguation of meaning is usually a by-product of the context in which sentences are pronounced and the historic accumulation of interactions which are transmitted across generations (think for instance to idioms – these are usually meaningless phrases that acquire meaning only if situated within their historical and societal context).
+The disambiguation of meaning is usually a by-product of the context in which utterances are expressed and also the historic accumulation of interactions which are transmitted across generations (think for instance to idioms – these are usually meaningless phrases that acquire meaning only if situated within their historical and societal context).
 These characteristics make NLP a particularly challenging field to work in.

-The image below shows you the building blocks of language and a few NLP applications that leverage this type of information.
+The image below shows how the levels of language relate to a few NLP applications:

 Discreteness